theofficegroup/tog-fs-interview-task/README.md

 * endpoints that will be created and the data they will return
 * the mechanism you would use for authentication (e.g. a software solution, or a solution that leverages cloud services)
 * the mechanism for handling payments (eg. a particular provider and how we would interface)
-* which database would be suitable and how it could be structured
+* which database would be suitable and how the data could be structured
-* how you might support and monitor the API
+* how you might monitor and maintain the API
 * CI/CD processes

 Even though TOG uses Azure, feel free to choose whichever cloud service, version control service and CI/CD platform you fancy for this task, we're mainly interested in seeing your approach.